leeyr338/design-for-blockchain-platform/com/demo/rabbitmq-java/rpc/README.md

 ```

 ### Run server
-We start two console here to say we have two server-instances.
+We start two console here to say that we have two server-instances.

-start one console, and
+Start one console, and
 ```
 ./start_server.sh
 ```
-start another one, and
+Start another one, and
 ```
 ./start_server.sh
 ```

 ### Run client
 Run the script in two consoles, showing that the rpc can do a right response in multi-clients sutiation.
+On one console, run
 ```
 ./1_rpc_client.sh
 ```

+And the other one, run
 ```
 ./2_rpc_client.sh
 ```